X

 Where do I find AirPlay on my iPhone?

-When playing media on your phone like YouTube videos and different apps, the AirPlay logo should appear on your screen.
+When playing media on your phone like videos and different apps, the AirPlay logo should appear on your screen.
 Typically, the logo appears in the top-right corner of the screen when you're watching or streaming videos.
 For other apps like Photos, you will need to click the Share icon at the bottom of the screen and an AirPlay option will appear.

 What devices can use AirPlay?